rhalff/instance-of/README.md

 YES! is a boolean
 YES! is a number
 Nope! not a number
+YES! is a array
+YES! is a Array
 YES! is a string
 YES! is a Actor
 YES! is a Handler